RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO

+- Import load profiles into app
-- Manually convert HOMER & usage profiles to JSON, store in default apollo store
+- Merge with HOMER in grid
-- Render HOMER file React Virtualized table
+- Add calcs to match Adam's spreadsheet
+- Color columns based on if they are calculated or if they are for the appliance
+- Break fetch out into a reusable function, switch to avoid generators?

+* Create grid of inputs

+  - Appliance:
+    - kW to kW-factor
+    - grain to grain-factor
+    - seasonal derate
+    - CAPEX
+    - OPEX

-- Render Load profile file React Virtualized table
+* Render Load profile file React Virtualized table

-- Import HOMER, Load Profiles as CSV using Papa Parse and store in apollo state

-- React Router
-  - Find args for React router and make an interface for it
 - Decide on React.SFC
 - Add graphql & apollo dependencies and sample app code (see https://www.robinwieruch.de/react-apollo-link-state-tutorial/)
 - Add apollo devtools https://github.com/apollographql/apollo-client-devtools